spacekitcat/uk-petition-poller/README.md

 # UK Petition poller

 Polls a given petition on `https://petition.parliament.uk` for the current signature count.
-Made is a one person hackathon of sorts.
+Made during what you might describe as a one person hackathon on a Thursday.

 ## Building